 Ppps.
 Last, but certainly not least, I want to express my gratitude to SnakePit USA Head Coach Joel Bane.
 I am so proud of what he has accomplished and what he had to overcome to make this show happen.
 I was thrilled when he asked for my help organizing and booking.
 After the smashing success of this event, we are committed to unifying the sport via the first joint promotions so that CACC will advance together under proven leadership.
 Stay tuned!

 Pppps.
 We learned a lot with this test show.
-First, if we want to make this a truly professional sport, it must be able to sustain itself financially and the largest driver of said financial sustainability is ticket sales.
+First, if we want to make a truly professional sport, it must be able to sustain itself financially and the largest driver of said financial sustainability is ticket sales.
 Unfortunately, we drew little more than 100 paying attendees.
-Effective immediately, we are implementing rule changes to eliminate stalling since this made many of the matches go on far longer without significant action than would be commercially viable.
-Click here and scroll down to see the newly implemented ruleset!
+Effective immediately, we are implementing rule changes to eliminate stalling since this made many of the matches go on too long without significant action (i.e., it isn’t commercially viable).
+Click here and scroll down to see the newly upgraded ruleset!

-The Grand Prix titles help decide our World titles but you must defend to be World champ.
-Unfortunately Curran opted not to defend once we made the match with Josh “StarLord” Leduc (Jacobs also no-showed his match against Ian Jones in Wigan too) so life moves on to the more game/hungry athletes willing to wrestle our bookings.
-We asked him to compete several times but he got weird, said no, and said of we had anything further to say to say it to Randy Couture’s lawyer lol.
+We want to use the Grand Prix titles to determine our World titles but World Champions must defend otherwise they must be stripped.
+Unfortunately Curran opted not to defend once we made a match vs. Josh “StarLord” Leduc so life moves on to more game/hungry athletes.
+After asking Jacobs to compete several times he got weird, said refused, and said of we had anything further to say to say it to Randy Couture’s lawyer lol.
 What else could we do?

-Everything was very cordial until then he abruptly flipped and started unfairly slandering us (not all that different than the precedent he had demonstrated with Barnett for 4 years prior).
-We even had to serve him a cease and desist for libel/slander.
-He seems to have a bad combination of not understanding the basics of the business (e.g. he thought he could take our title and start his own promotion, lol.
-My 6 year old even understands belts stay with the promotion and champions must defend against the promotions choice or be stripped) and very unprofessional behavior.
+Everything was very cordial until then he abruptly flipped and started unfairly slandering us (not all that different than the precedent he had demonstrated with Josh Barnett for 4 years prior).
+We had to go so far as serve him a cease and desist for libel/slander.
+He seemed to have a bad combination of not understanding the basics of the business (e.g. he thought he could take our title and start his own promotion.
+Even my 6 year old understands that the championship belt stays with the promotion and that champions must defend or be stripped) combined with unreliable and unprofessional behavior.

 Before the title was vacated Curran asked to wrestle Gordon Ryan who, like Leduc, has serious grappling accolades but quoted us $6k to show.
 As a start-up we simply didn’t have that much in our budget so we started scouting for someone with a similar style as Gordon but that wouldn’t destroy our budget.
 Several independent sources highly recommended Starlord so we signed him.
 Unfortunately, after committing to Starlord, the grand prix winner refused to wrestle him and ghosted us.

 It was highly unprofessional and jeopardized what all of us, in-the-ring and behind-the-scenes sacrificed and worked very hard for.
-To honor our agreement with Leduc to wrestle for the title, we then approached the game AF Brandon Ruiz, who accepted in a heartbeat (maybe faster, lol).
+To honor our agreement with Leduc to wrestle for the title, we then approached the game Brandon Ruiz, who accepted in a heartbeat (maybe faster, lol).
 Anyway, the booking was made, all as a result of trying book a very tough challenger.
 Murphy’s law must have been in effect.
 We liked Curran for the short time we had direct dealings with him but he seems like a troubled young man in some ways and until he gets that sorted and can make amends there is absolutely no reason to put our efforts to see to top-tier grappling talent compete under our NHB CACC rules in jeopardy by trying to work with him again.
 We sincerely do wish him the best in his future endeavors.

 As a business seeking sustainability and growth, it’s important for us to draw as many fans and sell as many tickets as possible.
 We’ve learned our lessons, some the hard way, and we’re doing the very best we can (which I think is pretty good especially if you see the caliber of athletes on our roster ((https://www.kingofcatchwrestling.com/athletes), the PPVtech, branding, etc. that we’re bringing to the grappling vertical).